Brunei reports 39% rise in cyber attacks in 2018 - The Scoop

 “In Brunei, there are high (number of) scams where cyber criminals target citizens in sharing their confidential information,” he added.

-Hj Mas said Brunei needs to be cyber safe and have good cyber hygiene especially as the government wants to improve its rankings among ASEAN member states in the Global Cybersecurity Index.
+Hj Mas said Brunei needs to be cyber safe and have good “cyber hygiene” especially as the government wants to improve its rankings among ASEAN member states in the Global Cybersecurity Index.

 Cyber hygiene relates to the practices and precautions users take with the aim of keeping sensitive data organised, safe, and secure from theft and outside attacks.